Kyōtamba, Kyoto

 Kyōtamba (京丹波町, Kyōtanba-chō) is a town located in Funai District, Kyoto Prefecture, Japan.
-As of 1 May 2022, the town had an estimated population of 13,195 in 6188 households and a population density of 44 persons per km².
+As of 1 May 2022, the town had an estimated population of 13,195 in 6188 households and a population density of 44 persons per km^{2}.
 The total area of the town is 303.09 sqkm.
 Its name comes from the first syllable of Kyōto and the former town of Tamba, a namesake of the historic Tanba Province.

 Geography

 Kyōtamba is located between the Fukuchiyama basin and the Kameoka basins in the central part of the Tamba region in central Kyoto Prefecture. the southern part of the town is the watershed between the Yodo River system and the Yura River systems.